jina-ai/finetuner/docs/advanced-topics/negative-mining.md

 ## Summary

 Metric Learning and Triplets are extremely useful for fine-tuning models for similarity search.
-Easy Triples have little impact on improving the model.
+Easy Triplets have little impact on improving the model.
 Consider using semi-hard/hard Triplets for model tuning.